vordimous/zilla-docs/src/concepts/kafka-proxies/mqtt-proxy.md

 - QoS 1 - At least once
 - QoS 2 - Exactly once

-### Payload format?
-WIP

-An MQTT client can use payload format and schema indicators.

 ### MQTT over WebSocket

 The [tcp](../../reference/config/bindings/binding-tcp.md) binding defines the ports Zilla will accept traffic for both MQTT and WebSocket connections.
 Zilla natively handles WebSockets and can manage the MQTT protocol over an active connection.